ronen567/just-the-docs/docs/blog-page-lnear-prediction.md

 dimensions, the cost function equals to the sum of squared distances between the example points labels, aka training data points, to the approximated values  $$en the example points labels, aka training data points, to the approximated values  $$$$ the example points labels, aka training data points, to the approximated values  $$values  $$$$lues  $$\hat{y^i}.$$

+So, we're done with this post, which discussed Linear Regression, from problem (house prices) to solution.
+Next we'll discuss Logistic Regression, which is the currently most popular predictionmodel used.
 ================================

 This can be plot using a 2 dimensions lgraph.
 Here’s such a graph: